openharmony/docs/en/application-dev/file-management/app-sandbox-directory.md

 - As shown in the following figure, the application sandbox mechanism minimizes the number of directories and files visible to a common application (third-party application).
 In addition, the directories and file paths visible to a common application are different from those visible to a system process.
 The path of a file or folder in the application sandbox directory visible to a common application is called the application sandbox path.

 - Generally, the hdc shell environment is equivalent to the system process view.
 Therefore, the application sandbox path is different from the physical path displayed on the hdc for debugging.
-For details about the mappings, see [Mapping Between Application Sandbox Paths and Physical Paths](#mapping-between-application-sandbox-paths-and-physical-paths).
+For details about the mappings, see [Mappings Between Application Sandbox Paths and Physical Paths](#mappings-between-application-sandbox-paths-and-physical-paths).

 - The application sandbox paths and physical paths are not in one-to-one mappings.
 The application sandbox paths are always shorter than physical paths.
 Some physical paths do not have the corresponding application sandbox paths.